Israel’s Russian Community Faces Anxiety and Uncertainty as Renewed Conflict Rages - The Moscow Times

 Investment manager Ilya Kotlyal, 36, has lived in Israel since 1996, when he enrolled in a program for high school students from the Jewish diaspora.
 He then served in the Israeli Defense Forces and has been in the reserves ever since.

-He said he and his young family haven’t felt unsafe during the latest fighting, with the biggest change to their everyday life being that schools are closed.
+He said he and his young family haven’t felt unsafe during the latest fighting, with the biggest changes to their everyday life being that schools are closed and there are fewer people on the streets.
 Israeli citizens are taught how to go to bomb shelters from a young age, he said, so children aren’t usually frightened by the sirens.

 “In Israel, you quickly get used to everything, both the good and the bad,” he said.